AdnanSlef/AdnanSlef.github.io/_posts/2020-09-27-fabricator.md

     PIE:      No PIE (0x400000)
 ```

 So, it is a statically linked x64 NX binary with no PIE.
-I'm not sure why pwn checksec says Canary found; when I disassembled the binary I found no stack checks and I never ran into a canary when exploiting it.
+I'm not sure why pwn checksec says `Canary found`; when I disassembled the binary I found no stack checks and I never ran into a canary when exploiting it.
 Because the program uses the stack protector, we cannot simply write shellcode on the stack.
 There isn't a win() function either.
 So, we will have to use Return Oriented Programming.

 This is a statically linked executable, so no ret2libc.
 Instead, we try to construct `execve("/bin/sh",NULL,NULL)` using ROP gadgets.
 To do this, we will need to control four registers: `rdi` must be a pointer to the /bin/sh string; `rsi` must be 0; `rdx` must be 0; and `rax` must be 0x3b to indicate the execve syscall.
 Each of these registers can be set with a rop gadget to pop from the stack into the register.